arsalanshaikh13/circleci-dynamic-config/README.md

    - Found in the CircleCI official guide: _Using Dynamic Configuration → Setup_ (section “Pack, generate, and validate a configuration file for pipeline continuation”).

+   - The _"Using Dynamic Configuration"_ guide was missing parameters in the continuation/continue job.
+   - This bug prevented full flexibility in passing parameters to dynamically generated pipelines.

 2. **Root Cause**

+- the parameters inside the mapping are currently irrelevant as they are never being utilized by the `continuation/continue` orb.
+- This is required because we are **not** using `path-filtering/filter` (workflow-level), but instead using separate jobs:

+  - `path-filtering/set-parameters`
+  - `path-filtering/generate-config`
+  - `continuation/continue`

+- each job in this case requires parameters/inputs to passed into them explicitly or the default values of the respective job is considered.
+- path-filtering/filter worklow internally passes the parameters into the respective jobs
-   - The example omits the `parameters:` field in the `continuation/continue` step.
+- The example in the guide omits the `parameters:` field in the `continuation/continue` step.
 - This causes the parameters generated by `path-filtering/set-parameters` (saved in `/tmp/pipeline-parameters.json`) to be ignored, and `{}` is passed instead.

-3. **Impact**
+3. **Impact of the problem**

+   - In the old setup, you could **only control the number of files** used for triggering workflows.
    - Dynamic config `when:` conditions using `<< pipeline.parameters.* >>` always evaluate to their **default values** in the YAML files, not the intended mapped values from `path-filtering`.
-   - As a result, even if a file change matches the mapping, the corresponding jobs/configs do not run.
+   - As a result, even if a file change matches the mapping, the corresponding jobs/configs do not run because parameters inside the mapping were ignored, meaning you couldn’t control workflows using parameters.

 4. **Reproduction**